What we do

 Because our clients have such a variety of challenges, no single agency can possibly meet all of them.
 Consequently, Nelson House has worked hard to develop partnerships with many local agencies.
 These include, but are not limited to, The Ottawa Carleton Regional Police/Victim Crisis Services, Immigrant Women Services of Ottawa, Housing Help, The Ottawa Housing Registry, Carlington Community and Health Centre, Catholic Family Services, Family Service Centre, Interval House, Harmony House, Maison D’Amitié, Lanark County Interval House, Chrysalis House,The Women’s Shelter as well as regional health and resource centres across the region.

 Nelson House’s budget covers the costs associated with housing, feeding, and providing services to residents.
-Core funding comes from MCSS (ministry of Community and social services).
+Core funding comes from MCCSS (Ministry of Children, Community and social services).

 As well, we look to fundraising activities to support programs not covered by government.
 Fundraising and donations are essential for Nelson House to cover budget shortfalls and expenses, which often make the difference between providing a home instead of a house.